chankiel/if3110-tubes-2024-k01-14/README.md

 cd if3110-tubes-2024-k01-14
 ```

+3. Copy .env.example and change the name of the new copy to .env

-3.Build and run your docker containers
+4. Build and run your docker containers

 ```sh
 docker compose up --build